AhmadDalao/Portfolio/README.md

 ## Change and customize every section according to your need.

-To get personalized page content navigate to  **`src/portfolioData.js`** and just and modify the data inside to get your personal portfolio.
+To get personalized page content navigate to  **`src/portfolioData.js`** and just modify the data inside to get your personal portfolio.
 Feel free to use it as-is or customize it as much as you want.

 ```
 const colorContainerData = {